Elementary mathematics: Congruence and similarity

 Two geometrical objects are called similar if they both have the same shape, or one has the same shape as the mirror image of the other.
 More precisely, one can be obtained from the other by uniformly scaling (enlarging or shrinking), possibly with additional translation, rotation and reflection.
 This means that either object can be rescaled, repositioned, and reflected, so as to coincide precisely with the other object.
 If two objects are similar, each is congruent to the result of a uniform scaling of the other.

 Three-dimensional geometry

 Solid geometry was the traditional name for the geometry of three-dimensional Euclidean space.
 Stereometry deals with the measurements of volumes of various solid figures (three-dimensional figures) including pyramids, cylinders, cones, truncated cones, spheres, and prisms.

 Rational numbers

 Rational number is any number that can be expressed as the quotient or fraction p/q of two integers, with the denominator q not equal to zero.
 Since q may be equal to 1, every integer is a rational number.
 The set of all rational numbers is usually denoted by a boldface Q (or blackboard bold $\mathbb{Q}$).

 Patterns, relations and functions

 A pattern is a discernible regularity in the world or in a manmade design.
 As such, the elements of a pattern repeat in a predictable manner.
-A geometric pattern is a kind of pattern formed of geometric shapes and typically repeating like a wallpaper.
+A geometric pattern is a kind of pattern formed of geometric shapes and typically repeating like a wallpaper pattern.